mammykins/rap-companion/README.md

 See the
 [eesectorsmarkdown](https://github.com/ukgovdatascience/eesectorsmarkdown)
 repository for an example of implementing RAP as an R package in the context of a Statistical First Release (SFR).

+## Collaboration

+This is a community effort produced by those interested in automating the production of statistical reports in government.
+If you wish to contribute refer to the [CONTRIBUTING.md](https://github.com/ukgovdatascience/rap_companion/blob/master/CONTRIBUTING.md).

+## Issues